 In 2013, the HSSN engaged community stakeholders in an intensive and detailed look at how policies, processes, partnerships and programming connects people with disabilities to housing, services and health care opportunities.
 Washington County performed a planning project funded by the Oregon Health Authority under the Real Choice Building Sustainable Partnerships for Housing (BSPH) initiative, a national effort between the U.S. Department of Health and Human Services and the U.S. Department of Housing and Urban Development in support of the Olmstead Decision and the Melville Act.
 Outcomes of the Real Choice project are outlined in the Washington County BSPH Report on Outcomes and Recommendations released on September 11, 2013.

-- Housing and Supportive Services Network (HSSN) Mission and Organization
+- CoC Governance: Housing and Supportive Services Network (HSSN) Mission and Organization

 - HSSN Relationship with Community Partners